-- In Homogeneous distributed Management system, all the distributed databases have the same set of software and data structures.
+- In a Homogeneous distributed Management system, all the distributed databases have the same set of software and data structures.

-- In heterogeneous Distributed management system, all the distributed databases may have different data structures and software.
+- In a heterogeneous Distributed management system, all the distributed databases may have different data structures and software.

 People are also reading: